-The Honors College and the Office of Undergraduate Research jointly support teams of undergraduate research students in the arts, social science, or humanities (ASH) disciplines, who collaboratively work as members of a faculty-led research or design team.
+The Honors College and the Office of Undergraduate Research jointly support teams of undergraduate research students in the arts, social sciences or humanities (ASH) disciplines, who collaboratively work as members of a faculty-led research or design team.

 How to Apply

-To apply for this scholarship, log into ScholarshipUniverse using your MU assigned username and password and search “ASH Scholarship”
+To apply for this scholarship, log into ScholarshipUniverse using your MU assigned username and password and search “ASH Scholarship”.

 Applications for the 2024-2025 academic year will be open in summer 2024 and are due by Wednesday, July 31.